n10v/id3v2/README.md

 What it **can** do:
 * Set artist, album, year, genre, unsynchronised lyrics/text (USLT), comments and **attached pictures** (e.g. album covers) and write all to file
 * Set several USLT, comments and attached pictures
+* Work with all allowed encodings

 What it **can't** do:
 * Parse tags
 * Work with extended header, flags, padding
-* Work with encodings, except UTF-8

 **If you want some functionality, that library can't do, just write an issue.
 I will implement it as fast as I can**